dpoyyyy/TemporalFusionTransformer-FirstDraft/README.md

 The project focuses on applying the TFT architecture to a weather dataset.
 This version includes:

-- Basic data preprocessing
 - Simple TFT structure
 - Placeholder model structure and logic

 > Note: This is the **first version** and is intended for testing and planning purposes.

-The original dataset used for training this model is private and is not available in this repository due to confidentiality.
+The original dataset is private.

 ## What is the Temporal Fusion Transformer (TFT)?